-- Alex Gerdes, now working on at Quviq, the main developer of Ask-Elle projects.
+- Alex Gerdes, now working on at Quviq, main developer of Ask-Elle.

-- Johan Jeuring, professor, theme-leader, working on the NKBW, Math-Bridge, and Ask-Elle projects.
+- Johan Jeuring, professor, theme-leader, contributed to all projects.

-- Josje Lodder, lecturer, working on an intelligent tutor for logic, e-learning tools for mathematics and the Math-Bridge project.
+- Josje Lodder, lecturer, main developer of an intelligent tutor for logic, contributed to the Math-Bridge project.

 +31 30 2534115 work